 Some Anvils Need to Be Dropped: The message that Luffy does not return her feelings (or is even aware of them) is about as subtle as a brick to the head.
 But then, that's the point.
 Oda throws a lot of Ship Tease in, before shooting it down, then throws a lot of it back in, just to shoot it down again.
 Expect that cycle to keep repeating for however long Hancock plays any role in the story.
 And for it to be hilarious.

-As of chapter 649, Luffy has officially asked Jimbei to join but Jimbei has declined at the moment, stating there is some business he needs to take care of first (we later find out it relates to his crew and Fishman Island's assocation with Big Mom) and then he will join.
+As of chapter 649, Luffy has officially asked Jimbei to join, but Jimbei declined, stating there is some business he needs to take care of first (we later find out it relates to his crew and Fishman Island's assocation with Big Mom) and then he will join.

 Ensemble Darkhorse: Despite being shown a few times so far, he's among the most popular of the Marines

 Real Women Never Wear Dresses: Arguably subverted.
-She may be a tomboy in looks and personality, and care more about being respected as a fighter, yet as far as on screen wins go, so far she isn't as effective as certain other female characters who embrace their beauty and femininity more than she does, such as Robin, and and especially Boa Hancock.
+She may be a tomboy in looks and personality, and cares more about being respected as a fighter, but as far as on-screen wins go, so far she isn't as effective as certain other female characters who embrace their beauty and femininity more than she does… such as Robin and especially Boa Hancock.

 Jerkass Woobie: When he was a kid.
 Sure, he had a damn good reason for it, but that doesn't excuse the fact that he left a young Luffy to fend for himself in the forest.
 Even more so since Luffy just wanted to be his friend.